jakobib/angularjs2014/angularjs-library-services.md

 modules for easy reuse: the ng-suggest module provides access to search suggestions and links [@ngsuggest] and the ng-daia module provides access to availability information [@ngdaia].

-A third example can be found as work in progress at <https://github.com/gbv/ng-skos>. **ng-skos** is a module to interact with authority files and other simple knowledge organisation systems (SKOS).

 ## Suggestions with ng-suggest